 We use w to denote women and h to denote men.
 Each person's health status, hs^g , $g \in \{h, w\}$, can vary over time.
-The person is either in a nursing home $(hs^g = 1)$, in bad health $(hs^g = 2)$, or in good health $(hs^g = 3)$.
+The person is either in a nursing home, in bad health, or in good health.

 For tractability, we assume a fixed age gap between the husband and the wife in a couple, so that one age is sufficient to characterize the household.
 To be consistent with the data frequency, and to reduce computation time, our time period is two years long.
+We assume that wives are two years younger than their husbands.

-3.1 Preferences
+4.1 Preferences